2022 Park Specific Stipulations

 - Wrangler/guides shall position themselves relative to the client-riders to allow them to signal oncoming traffic (e.g. leading and trailing the main group sufficiently to allow them to warn riders and drivers).

 - Holder shall conduct safety orientation briefings for all riders prior to commencing each ride.
 Topics shall include at the least, procedures and practices for mounting and dismounting, controlling the horse, and signaling for assistance from the wrangler.
-Additional topics that shall be covered shall include the intended route, time required, restroom facilities (or more specifically, the lack of same), other hazards or demands of the trip, and park resource protection advisories as noted above.
+Additional topics that shall be covered shall include the intended route, time required, restroom facilities (or more specifically, the lack thereof), other hazards or demands of the trip, and park resource protection advisories as noted above.

-- The following safety equipment shall be provided by the Holder for each trip:
+- The following safety equipment shall be provided by the holder for each trip:

-- All tack (saddles, bridles, etc.), which will be maintained in serviceable condition.
+b.
+All tack (saddles, bridles, etc.), which will be maintained in serviceable condition.
 Reins will be kept tied together.

 - Riding stock from Canada must meet all United States import health regulations (Canadian Health Certificate, endorsed by a Canadian Federal Veterinarian, and a current Cogins test).
 Stock shall also meet all equivalent state health regulations regarding examinations and immunizations.
 Certifications must be available for review by NPS.